ACE FAQ Accreditation

 ACE offers a “RUSH” option for all course categories, which is $150 per application.
 RUSH applications must be received at least 10 business days in advance of the proposed program date.
 Applications received after this time are not guaranteed review.

 NEW Professional Conduct and Ethics Course category review.
-Allow up to 60 days for the initial review of Professional Conduct and Ethics related content if the course has been previously approved.
+Allow up to 60 business days for the initial review of Professional Conduct and Ethics related content if the course has been previously approved.
 Standard 30 business day review for all new course applications in this course category.

 Q: What do I give my participants upon completion of my ACE approved continuing education course?